jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining an Attribute in a Class
+Solve the AttributeError by defining an Attribute in a Class
 --------------------------------------------------------

 RED: make it fail